astha-limbu/multinational-retail-data-centralisation535/README.md

 Ensure PostgreSQL is installed and running on your system.
     - Locate the Query File.
     - Execute the SQL Query:
-        - ••Using pgAdmin4••: connect to your PostgreSQL server and Load the query.sql file by clicking on the "Open File" icon.
+        - **Using pgAdmin4__**: connect to your PostgreSQL server and Load the query.sql file by clicking on the "Open File" icon.
-        - ••Using the psql Command-Line Tool••: Replace [your_database] with the name of your local database and run the following command: `psql -U [your_username] -d [your_database] -f `
+        - **Using the psql Command-Line Tool**: Replace [your_database] with the name of your local database and run the following command: `psql -U [your_username] -d [your_database] -f `

 ## File structure
-├── main.py                   # Main script to run the entire data pipeline ├── database_utils.py         # DatabaseConnector class for interacting with the database ├── data_extraction.py        # DataExtractor class for extracting data from various sources ├── data_cleaning.py          # DataCleaning class for cleaning and processing the data ├── requirements.txt          # List of required Python packages ├── README.md                 # Project documentation
+This project includes the following files:
+- `main.py`
+  Main script to run the entire data pipeline.
+- `database_utils.py`
+  Contains the `DatabaseConnector` class for interacting with the database.
+- `data_extraction.py`
+  Contains the `DataExtractor` class for extracting data from various sources.
+- `data_cleaning.py`
+  Contains the `DataCleaning` class for cleaning and processing the data.
+- `requirements.txt`
+  List of required Python packages.
+- `README.md`
+  Project documentation.

 ## License information
 Distributed under the MIT License.
 See LICENSE for more information.